ESKYoung/PRC-Data-Wrangling/README.md

 1. Get all unique `Force Name`s from the entire raw dataset;
 2. Put the data under a column labelled `Force Name`;
 3. Create a second column labelled `Unified Force`;
-4. Manually assign the unified force for each unique force name;
+4. Manually assign the unified force for each unique force name in the `Unified Force` column;
 5. Save the file as a `.csv` file in the `01 Raw Data` folder; and
 6. Enter the file name in this code block: `kUniForce <- "[file name].csv"`